United States Code

 (B)

-an allowance for State and other taxes, determined in accordance with paragraph (2);
+an allowance for payroll taxes, determined in accordance with paragraph (2);

 (C)

-an allowance for social security taxes, determined in accordance with paragraph (3);
+an income protection allowance, determined in accordance with paragraph (3); and

 (D)

-an employment expense allowance, determined in accordance with paragraph (5); and
+an employment expense allowance, determined in accordance with paragraph (4).

 (2)